Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/setup_en.md

 When the console tells you that you have joined the room, you're all set.
 Congratulations on successfully joining a multi-world game!

+### Setup Custom AP Sprites

+*(This can only be setup after `/auto_patch` has been run at least once)*

+It's possible to display some of the items that will be sent to other players.
+To make this work you will need.
+KaitoKids' [Archipelago Utilities](https://github.com/agilbert1412/ArchipelagoUtilities)

+In the modded directory for Isles Of Sea And Sky, there should be a folder called `Custom Sprites`.
+If there is not, create one.

+Once you've downloaded the zip folder of Archipelago Utilities, extract it, and copy the folder called `Custom Assets` Into the `Custom Sprites` folder.

+And you should be done!
+Items should now display if you've connected to the multiserver.

 ### Where do I get a YAML file?